-- (1) Graduation from a diploma nursing program. - (2) A minimum GPA of 5.0 in the above program. - (3) Proof of current active registration in the Alberta Association of Registered Nurses (AARN) or evidence of current registration or licensure in another Canadian jurisdiction.
-Foreign students must provide evidence of current registration in another jurisdiction, graduation from a general nursing program considered equivalent by the AARN to an approved School of Nursing in Alberta at the time the program was taken, and eligibility for registration in the AARN. - (4) Proof that the applicant has worked the equivalent of full-time hours as a registered nurse for a minimum of 12 months. - (5) Graduate Nurse Information Form. - (6) Official transcripts of - a. diploma nursing program, - b. any other postsecondary education taken.
+- (1) Graduation from a diploma nursing program. - (2) A minimum GPA of 2.0 in the above program. - (3) Proof of active registration in the Alberta Association of Registered Nurses (AARN) as a Registered Nurse or a Graduate Nurse on a temporary permit.
+Foreign students must provide evidence of graduation from a general nursing program considered equivalent by the AARN to an approved School of Nursing in Alberta at the time the program was taken and active registration in the AARN as a Registered Nurse or a Graduate Nurse on a temporary permit. - (4) Proof that the applicant has worked the equivalent of full-time hours as a registered nurse for a minimum of 12 months (not necessarily consecutive, i.e. 1,920 hours) since graduation from the nursing diploma program. - (5) Official transcripts of - a. a diploma nursing program, - b. any other postsecondary education taken.